kiboschool/course-pm-and-design/src/lessons/ui-design-basics/typography.md

 - Body text should be no less than 16px for readability.
 - Use a line spacing between 130% - 180% depending on the typeface.
 When in doubt use 150%.
 - Dont not use full black (hex code #000000) on full white (hex code #FFFFFF) backgrounds.
-- Text is your UI designs should either be left, right or center aligned.
+- Text in your UI designs should either be left, right or center aligned.
 - Use no more than two typefaces in your designs.
 - When combining two typefaces in your design, check to make sure they complement each other.
 - Use white space to show which blocks of text are more related to each other and which are less.